About Our Cuttings and Scionwood

 All of our cuttings are harvested when they go dormant.
 Immediately after the harvest, we sanitize the cuttings (except willow) in a 10% bleach solution and store them in a climate controlled cooler at 37F.
-We don't sanitize willow because it tends to store mold-free over long periods.
+We don't sanitize willow.

-Our scionwood is harvested when they are dormant.
+Our fruit tree scionwood is harvested when it is dormant.
 Dormancy for hardwood cuttings normally begins in late December.
-Scionwood is first year wood.
-Scionwood will generally be around 3/16" in diameter but can range between 1/8” and 5/16”.
-It will be at least 8 to 10 inches long and should provide for at least two grafts.
-It is suitable for grafting onto a compatible tree or onto compatible rootstock.
+Scionwood is first year wood we sell for grafting.
+Scionwood is larger at around 1/4" in diameter but can range up to 3/8".
+It will be at least 8 inches long and should provide for at least two grafts.
 This is not a tree and will not root if planted.

 How we process your order